 Sorry, you must log in to save an item.

-Consider using a clay cleanser, such as the L’Oréal Paris Pure-Clay Purify & Mattify Cleanser, which is indulgently formulated to seamlessly transform from clay to mousse and remove everyday impurities without over-drying.
-This clay cleanser goes beyond daily cleansing to deep clean, purify skin of dirt, oil and pollution, and leave skin with a matte finish.
+Consider using a clay cleanser, such as the L’Oréal Paris Pure-Clay Detox & Brighten Cleanser, which is indulgently formulated to seamlessly transform from clay to mousse and remove everyday impurities without over-drying.
 To use, squeeze the cleanser into your hands and add water to transform it from clay to mousse.
 Then, gently massage it onto your face using circular motions, rinse thoroughly with lukewarm water, and pat dry.
-(Here’s how to find your clay cleanser match.)
+(Here’s How to Find the Right Clay Cleanser for Your Skin Type.)

 Always on the go?
-Throw a micellar water into your bag to cleanse without rinsing whenever needed.
+Throw micellar water into your bag so you can cleanse without rinsing whenever needed.
 Try the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types, which intensely purifies, removes makeup (even waterproof!), and cleans dirt and impurities.
-Saturate a cotton pad with the micellar water and wipe the pad across your entire face—then you’re good to go!
+Saturate a cotton pad with the micellar water and wipe the pad across your entire face, lifting your bangs out of the way to get your forehead, then you’re good to go!

-Now that you know how to take care of your skin when you have bangs, it’s time to learn how to style them, too.
-Sometimes, bangs can be challenging to manage—but it doesn’t have to be that way.
-Check out our article, How to Style (and Trim) your Own Bangs, for some easy tips.
-Go show off that forehead fringe!
+Now that you know how to take care of your skin when you have bangs, it’s time to learn how to style your bangs, too.
+Check out our article, How to Style (and Trim) Your Own Bangs, for easy tips.